RahmanYazid/PW_Calculator/README.md

 # Pixel Worlds Calculator

-A professional web-based utility designed for the Pixel Worlds community to calculate fishing efficiency and market profit margins.
+A web-based utility designed for the Pixel Worlds community to calculate fishing efficiency and market profit margins.
 This project serves as a practical implementation of front-end development principles.

 ## Core Features
 * **Profit Analysis:** Calculate net earnings from various fish types based on real-time market inputs.